Homeric Psychology

 The Homeric body-image is fragmented, a bunch of independent parts.
 This argument has been enormously important in discussions of Greek ideas about self and mind.

-Padel surveys the influence and limits of the fragmented-body thesis in Homeric studies, noting both its scholarly significance and its vulnerability to counter-evidence from the Iliad itself.
+Padel surveys the influence and critique of the Homeric body-as-fragmented-parts argument, noting both its foundational importance and its subsequent theoretical complications.

 Padel, Ruth, In and Out of the Mind Greek Images of the Tragic Self, 1994supporting